thekarlbrown/ChangeTheWorld/README.md

 This app allows group evaluation and improvement of ideas plus casual areas for funny/humorous ideas, which reduces riff raff from the serious sections without moderation by administrators.

-I am currently in the alpha stages of development.
+I am currently in the beta stages of development.
 What does this entail?

 --------------------------------------------